icopy-site/awesome/docs/awesome/awesome-indie.md

 - **[The Foundation](https://thefoundation.com/blog)** - Turning the process of creating a B2B SaaS business into a formula.
 - **[Price Intelligently](http://www.priceintelligently.com/blog)** - Blog focused on the economics of the SaaS business model and SaaS pricing.
 - **[Moz Blog](https://moz.com/blog)** - For anything related to SEO.
+- **[Paul Graham](http://www.paulgraham.com/articles.html)** - A lot of content for big funded startups, but still relevant to bootstrappers.
 - **[John O'Nolan](https://john.onolan.org/)** - Especially the older posts on how he started ghost.

 ### Case Studies